fmi-lab/oop-group5/homeworks/homework2/README.md

 * check the size of it
 * check if it is ready (has more than 5 monsters)
 * print it.
-Also think carefuly of which type you will make it.

 Now once you got the monsters and the monster army set up you can finally set up **The Great Arena Tournament**.
 The arena tournament consists of 16 or less monster armies.
 The tournament starts automatically once the number of monster armies reaches 16.